VFPX/UpsizingWizard/README.md

 *  UpsizingWizard.APP can be started with default settings (via params) for source name and path, target db, and a Boolean indicating if the target database is to be created.

 The Upsizing Wizard is part of [Sedna](https://github.com/VFPX/Sedna), a collection of libraries, samples and add-ons to Visual FoxPro 9.0 SP2.

+**2019.01.24 Release**
+This update handles large tables in BulkXMLLoad better by processing records in batches.
+It also renames the built-in tables Keywords.dbf, ExprMap.dbf, and TypeMap.dbf to have an underscore prefix to avoid conflict with tables using those names in the database to be upsized.

 **2017.02.22 Release**
 This update implements better support for BulkXMLLoad by Mike Potjer.